Singular divisors and syzygies of polarized abelian threefolds: Preliminary results

-Then there exists an effective $\QQ$-divisor $D'\equiv c'B$ with $0<c'<1$ and $\sJ(X,D')=\m_x$ for some $x\in X$. \end{lemma} \begin{proof} Without loss of generality we can assume that $D$ is log-canonical.
-Construct $D'$ out of $D$ as in Lemma~\ref{lem:trick}.
-Let $x\in X$ be the unique point in the co-support of $\sJ(X,D')$.
+is an irreducible normal subvariety of $\textup{LC}(D)$.
+Moreover, $c_{\epsilon}\rightarrow c$ and $t_{\epsilon}\rightarrow 0$ whenever $\epsilon\rightarrow 0$. \end{lemma} \begin{proof} This statement is a global analogue of \cite[Lemma 10.4.8]{PAG} and the proof is exactly the same, so we don't reproduce it here.
+Normality instead follows from \cite[Theorem 1.6]{Ka97}. \end{proof} We say $Z\subseteq X$ is a \textit{critical subvariety} of $D$ if $Z=\textup {LC}(D_{\epsilon})$ as in Lemma~\ref{lem:trick}.
+The proof of \cite[Lemma 10.4.8]{PAG} shows $Z$ is independent of the choice of $0<\epsilon\ll 1$.
+Moreover, \cite[Remark 2.1]{I18} shows some interesting phenomena when the critical variety is zero-dimensional. \begin{lemma} Let $D\equiv B$ be an effective $\QQ$-divisor on $X$ with $\textup{lct}(D)<1$, where $B$ is an ample class.
+If $\textup{LC}(D)$ is zero-dimensional, then there is another effective $\QQ$-divisor $D'\equiv c'B$ with $0<c'<1$ satisfying the property that $\sJ(X,D')=\m_x$ for some $x\in X$. \end{lemma} \begin{proof} We can assume that $D$ is log-canonical.
+Let $D'$ be as in Lemma~\ref{lem:trick} and $x\in X$ the unique point in the co-support of $\sJ(X,D')$.
 Let $\pi' : Y \longrightarrow X$ be a log-resolution of $D'$, obtained by blowing up smooth centers on $X$.
-Due to its properties any irreducible exceptional divisor $F$ on $Y$ that counts in the construction of $ \sJ(X;D')$ is contracted to $x$ by $\pi'$ and has coefficient $-1$.
+Now, any irreducible exceptional divisor $F$ on $Y$ that counts in the construction of $ \sJ(X;D')$ is contracted to $x$ by $\pi'$ and has coefficient $-1$.
 In particular, $\pi'$ factors out through the blow-up $\pi:X'\rightarrow X$ at $x$ and exceptional divisor $E$.
 Furthermore, any such $F$ maps to $E$.
 So, taking any $f\in\m_x$, then $\mult_F((\pi')^*(f))\geq 1$ as we have automatically $\mult_E(\pi^*(f))\geq 1$.
-In particular, $\m_x\subseteq \sJ(X;D')$ and since the latter is not-trivial it is actually an equality. \end{proof} An important property of LC-loci is that by changing the divisor and under certain numerical conditions we can cut down the sets.
-This is the basic idea of inversion of adjunction and this kind of arguments are tremendously important for inductive arguments and more.

-In the following we explain the idea in the case when the LC-locus is of small dimension.
-Some of this might work more generally, but this will be enough for our means.
-These statements might be clear to the seasoned expert, but for completeness we include here the proofs. \begin{proposition}[\textbf{Cutting down the LC locus I}] Let $B$ be an ample class on $X$ and $D\equiv cB$ be a log-canonical effective $\QQ$-divisor for some $0<c<1$ whose LC-locus $V$ is an irreducible smooth curve.
-If
+In particular, $\m_x\subseteq \sJ(X;D')$ and since the latter is not-trivial it is actually an equality. \end{proof} We explain inversion of adjunction in two cases, where one is definitely known to the experts. \begin{proposition}[\textbf{Cutting down the LC locus I}] Let $D\equiv cB$ a log-canonical effective $\QQ$-divisor for some $0<c<1$, where $B$ is ample.
+If $V=\textup{LC}(D)$ is an irreducible smooth curve and